Latest government advice for the borough of Rochdale

-The government guidelines state when businesses can open, with safety measures in place.
+The government guidelines state some businesses can open, with safety measures in place.

 How to keep safer while visiting your town centres